DJ Shadow: Our Pathetic Age (2019)

+Action Adventure (2023)

+In January 2023 DJ Shadow's seventh studio album Action Adventure was announced.
+Released in October 2023 the album was critically generally well received according to Metacritic.
+With no collaborations with other artists, the album marked a break from the previous two collaboration-heavy albums.

 Studio and equipment

 The book Behind the Beat documents Shadow's home studio (named "Reconstruction") through photos and a brief description (as of 2005).
 It is "nestled within a leafy San Francisco suburb" and Shadow apparently moved to the area "to be closer to the local record store".
-He has a personal collection of more than 60,000 records and "Shadow only keeps a small selection of vinyl at home with the rest occupying storage units around town".
+He has a personal collection of more than 60,000 records, and "Shadow only keeps a small selection of vinyl at home with the rest occupying storage units around town".
 His equipment as of 2005, according to Behind the Beat, consists of two Akai MPC 3000s and a Korg Triton.
 His album Endtroducing was "created on an AKAI MPC60 and an ADAT".

 Sampling

 DJ Shadow's work involves manipulating samples, taking rare and seldom-heard pieces of music and reworking them into parts and phrases for his songs.
-Many of his tracks feature dozens of samples from a wide array of styles and influences including rock, soul, funk, experimental, electronic and jazz.
+Many of his tracks feature dozens of samples from a wide array of styles and influences, including rock, soul, funk, experimental, electronic and jazz.
 Shadow sampled American composer David Axelrod on his collaboration with DJ Krush, "Duality", sampling Axelrod's "The Warnings" (Part 1).
 The piano in "Midnight in a Perfect World" from 1996's Endtroducing was originally recorded for Pekka Pohjola's "Sekoilu seestyy".
 Although Shadow currently uses fewer samples than on his earlier albums, several examples feature on his 2006 album The Outsider.
 His collaboration with David Banner, "Seein' Thangs", features a synthesizer and vocals from Cecilia's "Crimson Red" and "Outsider Intro" includes an excerpt from Ron Geesin's "Concrete Line Up" from the 1973 album, As He Stands.